ninjamuffin10111/hello-1/README.md

 # Not Yo Grandma's Hello World

-The first Fundamentals module we do at SkilStak beginning with Python, then JavaScript, and then HTML.
+First module we do at SkilStak beginning with Python, then JavaScript, and then HTML, but other core languages are here as well (Go, Java, Shell).